rails/rails/guides/source/autoloading_and_reloading_constants.md

 ### Constants are Stored in Modules

 Constants belong to modules in a very literal sense.
-Classes and modules have a constant table; think of it as a hash table.
+Classes and modules have a constant table: think of it as a hash table.

 Let's analyze an example to really understand what that means.
 While common abuses of language like "the `String` class" are convenient, the exposition is